Research Background

 Microscopic Observation of Electrohydro Electrodes

-Preliminary microscopic observations of the processed electrodes reveal heterogeneous surface modifications resulting from the electrohydro treatment of PMG-bearing sand.
-Although the specific electrode exhibiting the thickest deposit is temporarily unavailable for imaging, several other samples display comparable features that allow for a consistent interpretation of the underlying processes.
+Preliminary microscopic observations of electrodes processed in the electrohydro system reveal clear evidence of precious‑metal deposition originating from PMG‑bearing sand.
+Although the electrode with the thickest coating is temporarily unavailable for imaging, several other samples display consistent and interpretable features that illustrate the underlying electrochemical processes.

-Microscopically, the deposits exhibit irregular morphology consistent with electrochemical precipitation under low-current conditions.
-The presence of Au, Rh, Ru and other PGMs detected by XRF aligns with the visual evidence of metallic microdomains.
-These features support the interpretation that PMG species actively migrate from the mineral matrix toward the electrodes, where they undergo reduction and deposition driven by the applied electric field.
+Under microscopic magnification, the electrode surfaces exhibit irregular metallic micro‑domains characteristic of low‑current electrochemical precipitation.
+These structures align with XRF results confirming the presence of Au, Rh, Ru and other PGMs on the electrode surfaces.
+Their morphology and distribution strongly support the interpretation that PMG species migrate from the mineral matrix toward the electrodes, where they undergo reduction and deposition driven by the applied electric field.

-Even in the absence of the specific electrode with the most pronounced coating, the available samples collectively demonstrate the characteristic signatures of PGM accumulation, confirming the repeatability and robustness of the electrohydro process.
+Even without the most heavily coated electrode, the available samples consistently demonstrate the characteristic signatures of PGM accumulation, confirming the repeatability and robustness of the electrohydro process.

 Titanium Electrode